 I’m not often an introspective person.
 I would rather be doing than sitting around contemplating things.
 I’ve always been a girl of action!
 The downside of being quick to action is that I have been known to act and speak before I think.
 The upside is that I am someone who looks ahead, takes leaps of faith, lives in the present, and anticipates the future.

 How will I trust God more and worry less?
 How can I appreciate and serve my husband more selflessly?
 What can I do to lead my kids by example?
-I missed opportunities to love others well in 2015, what can I do differently in 2016?
+I missed opportunities to love others well this year, what can I do differently next year?

-2015 is gone, and 2016 is filled with endless possibilities.
-As usual, I have dived right into the new year, and I have to say that the first few weeks have had their own unexpected challenges and joys.
-As I have contemplated what the next 11+ months will look like at work and at home, and I am optimistic about what they will bring, but I am also overwhelmed.
+This year is gone, and the new year is filled with endless possibilities.
+As I have contemplated what the next 12 months will look like at work and at home, I am optimistic about what they will bring, but also overwhelmed.

 There is so much to anticipate this year, including a book that I can’t wait to share with you.
 But it scares me, too.
 Hope and fear, they both love me a little too much.

 I’m learning that a little bit of looking back can be the best way to move forward.
 And looking back at a lesson from BSF, I found this one small sentence and I have wallpapered it on my phone and laptop as a reminder:

 Peace, joy, courage, and energy for our responsibilities and relationships come as we develop a habit of praise.

 I deeply desire peace, joy, and courage to face the new year and the energy to execute well in my responsibilities and relationships.
 And in looking back, I discovered my biggest mistake—I did not praise.
 I did not praise, I stressed and muscled my way through until I was exhausted.